Layr-Labs/eigenlayer-contracts/docs/permissions/KeyRegistrar.md

 *Requirements*:
 * Caller MUST be authorized for the AVS (via PermissionController)
+* The operator MUST not be slashable for the AVS, to prevent off-chain race conditions
 * The operator set MUST be configured
 * The operator MUST have a registered key for this operator set